8 November 2019

 Tibetans love their humans.
 They were bred for companionship and also love being one of two dogs in a home.
 And they deserve to be included in much of your home life but I believe in privilege rooms and privilege activities.
 I think these animals are very smart and they watch to see who gets what – but they aren’t terribly competitive about not getting it, whatever ‘it’ is.
 Having more than one TT in a household is great for everyone, as long as you can afford the added cost and the additional attention required from you.
 Most, however, are single dogs living with two or more people and happy as can be.

 Adult life is the most wonderful time and after that, the Golden Years.
 Tibetans often live to 15 or 16 years of age.
 And as with humans, their quality of health & life depends on the quality of food, activity, veterinary care and minimizing exposure to carcinogenic substances.
 As you strive to safeguard your child from second hand smoke, you will want to do the same with your dog.
 Fertilizers, weed killers, Febreze and Swiffer are things you should eradicate from your house.
 They are associated with today’s higher incidence of canine cancers and birth defects, as well.
 Live a gentler lifestyle with kinder cleaners and everyone in the home will benefit.
+You can make your own household spray using 1 part bleach to 29 parts water.
+If you add 1 part general purpose liquid cleaner like Thieves – you’ll have a wonderful all purpose spray that will kill 99.9% of household germs and leave a fresh fragrance or nothing behind.
 We strongly endorse Persil (by the Henckels/Miele companies) and pHurity household cleaners – LOVE pHurity’s liquid dish soap and laundry soap, too.
-And I am a huge advocate of annual teeth cleaning for your dog, regardless of the breed.
+I love the Thieves concentrate from Young Living and also?
+Mrs. Meyer’s products, manufactured by Caldrea (the SC Johnson Company).
+And I am a huge advocate of professional teeth cleaning for your dog, regardless of the breed.
 Keeping the teeth clean helps to keep the blood clean – and blood born issues can lead to disease.
 I have also been using probiotics proactively, since August of 2015.
 One of my more holistically inclined Vermont vets told me of the research showing correlation between early, consistent and proactive use of probiotics and reduced incidence of dermatological issues and allergies.
 While our breed isn’t prone to such things, the research led me to try this approach.
 And now, we have absolutely no mouth odor throughout the pack and that, is a wonderful thing.
 Woof!
+I buy Digestive Enhancer from Nature’s Farmacy in Georgia.
+Availabe on Amazon, too.